marcusburghardt/ansible-role-openscap/files/STARTGUIDE.md

 1 - Governments, Authorities, Organizations, Companies and any other stakeholder define Security Standards based on best practices of hardening.
 However, these definitions are usually high-level.
-It means that many times is clear what is desired but is not always clear how to achieve some desired state.
+It means that many times it is clear what is desired but is not always clear how to achieve a desired state.

 2 - So, we have ComplianceAsCode project, more specifically in the `content` repository.
-What we do here is to create technical rules to ensure systems to properly achieve a desired state to increase the respective system security.
+What we do here is to create technical rules to ensure the systems properly achieve a desired state which finally increase the respective system security.

-3 - Once we have these technical rules defined, we need a Scanner which will interpret these rules and make sure the analysed system is is compliance with the desired state.
+3 - Once we have these technical rules defined, we need a Scanner tool which will interpret these rules and make sure the analysed system is is compliance with the desired state.
 Here the OpenSCAP Scanner tool enter in the game.

 4 - So, basically the ComplianceAsCode (`content`) generates rules to translated standards requirements in technical rules which are lately consumed by a Scanner (`OpenSCAP`).
 That